-Tone of voice
+Effective tone of voice

-Just like spoken word, your learners' writing tone of voice matter.
+Just like spoken word, your learners' online writing voice and tone matter.
 Advise your learners to keep it simple.
 Use straightforward language with no jargon, slang or acronyms.
-Remind them that they are speaking directly to their chosen audience through their newsletter.
+Remind your learners that they are speaking directly to their chosen audience through their website.
 They should take their time and search for appropriate words for their audience and use positive language.
 Learners should adopt an active voice as opposed to a passive voice.
-For example, the dog chased the cat not the cat was chased by the dog.
+For example, 'the dog chased the cat' not 'the dog was chased by the cat'.
 Writing in the second person will help build a personal relationship with the reader.
-For example, learners should use 'you' or 'we' as opposed to 'Natural Resources Wales wishes you' or 'I hope'.
+For example, learners should use 'you' or 'your' or 'we' as opposed to 'the organisation wishes you' or 'l hope'.